-Wolves defender Conor Coady has delivered a rave review of Torino striker Andre Belotti, after coming up against the Italian in last season’s Europa League.
+Wolves defender Conor Coady has delivered a rave review of Torino striker Andrea Belotti, after coming up against the Italian in last season’s Europa League.

 The captain has appeared on Graham Hunter’s ‘The Big Interview’ podcast to talk about everything from his time in the youth ranks at Liverpool to what Nuno Espirito Santo is like after a defeat.